alpaca-core/alpaca-core-sdk/doc/dev/dev-env.md

     * Install SDK with API Level at least 32 and NDK
     * Set the `ANDROID_NDK_ROOT` environment variable to the Android NDK installation directory
 * Optionally for the Java wrapper: `$ brew install openjdk` or `$ brew install openjdk@17` (both should work)
+    * Set the `JAVA_HOME` environment variable to the JDK installation directory, but note that CMake doesn't deal well with the brew symlinks for openjdk.
+    * Brew will symlink the installation to `/opt/homebrew/opt/openjdk`. *Do not* set this to `JAVA_HOME`.
+Instead, set it to the actual installation directory, which will likely be `/opt/homebrew/opt/openjdk/libexec/openjdk.jdk/Contents/Home`

 ### Visual Studio Code Setup